mrbid/Minetest-Worldmods/README.md

 - maidroid was a little too buggy and pointless so it's been re-implemented as a simple NPC.
 - added HV Biomass Generator, consumes bones (bones:bones, bonemeal:bone, foody:bone) and produces power.
 100x the power of a HV Battery Box.
 - replaced the model on cars:car and then adapted it to a jets:jet for the VF-MESHNODE server as a novel method of increasing player speed.
-- titanium chests now harvest nearby items on mesecon signal
+- titanium chests now harvest nearby items on mesecon signal.
+- a much improved and extended version of stacked ingots mod has been added, added support for more ingots, some improved textures, crafts for full stacks and better stack descriptions.

 ## TODO
 - `packed_things` nodes need to be updated with node groups that represent the original node being packed.
 - locked to locked travelnet currently not possible
 - prevent mychisel from returning non-chiseled nodes on dig
 - make moreores hoes craftable?
+- `ingots_extended` needs metal groups for dig sounds, also needs terumet support, possibly even the other xtraores mod support, which could be confusing because they both share the same name.

 ## DONE
 ~~- transparency support needs to be added to `mymillwork` for the caverealms glow crystal cuts~~<br>